blackfalcon/unicorn-class-css-section/readme.md

 alias upstream="git remote add upstream \$@"
 ```

-From the command line you simply need to refer to the alias and add the path to the upstream repo
+From the command line you simply need to refer to the alias and add the path to the upstream repo as shown in the following example.

 ```
 $ upstream https://github.com/blackfalcon/unicorn-class-css-section.git